 Access Layer Styling

-- Raster Layer: Go to Vector Layer Stylings to view all styles currently supported
+- Vector Layer: Go to Vector Layer Stylings to view all styles currently supported

-- Vector Layer: Go to Raster Layer Stylings to view all visualizations currently supported
+- Raster Layer: Go to Raster Layer Stylings to view all visualizations currently supported

 Different Export options